ericflo/django-simplestatic/README.rst

 * You don't use any of those fancy CSS precompilers like LESS or SCSS.
 (This may change someday as my personal preferences change.)

-If any of the above hold true, then this library probably won't work for you.
+If any of the above don't hold true, then this library probably won't work for you.
 That said, if all of the above do hold true for you, then this app will likely be the simplest and best way to handle your static media.

 Installation